-Termites improve the quality of the soil.
+- Termites improve the quality of the soil

 Termites play a significant role in our forests as well.
 They extract the cellulose present in the wood for food and provide a number of essential substances to improve the soil quality in the forest.
 Thanks to the symbiotic bacteria and protozoa present in their bodies, termites can eat wood, dung, lichen and even dirt.
 So, not only do they prevent overcrowding of trees in the forest, but they also provide the correct environment for new life to flourish.
 The tunnels created by them create waterways that help new plants to grow.

-Nourishment for other animals
+- Nourishment for other animals

 Termites are also an essential part of the food chain.
 Birds, chimpanzees and even ants are known to feed on termites.
 Being high in protein and fats, they are a good source of nutrition.

-But, this does not mean that we allow termites to take over our homes, and therefore termite removal remains essential.
+Termites are important for the environment but are still a problem in the home.
+This does not mean that we allow termites to take over our homes, and therefore termite removal remains essential.
 After all the sandy soil and high moisture levels make our homes the perfect environment for these pests – making pest control NYC very crucial.

 Of course, not, there are some proactive steps that we can take to prevent termite infestation in our homes.